shivshankarsajeev/shivshankarsajeev/README.md

 ## Hi there 👋 My name is Shiv Shankar S! 👾
+🔭 I like to work with neural network
 <!--
 **shivshankarsajeev/shivshankarsajeev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.